pdutton/wsl-create/README.md

-# wsl-template
+# wsl-rocky
-Template for generating containers to run under WSL.
+RockyLinux with go for WSL.

 ## Build the tarball: